Accessibility guide

 A WCAG website checklist helps teams review common accessibility patterns in a consistent way.
 It is most useful when it focuses on repeatable issue types such as text alternatives, contrast, labels, headings, keyboard access, and page structure.

 CertScore.ai approaches this topic as a question of observable website signals.
-It helps teams surface scan findings and track changes over time, but it does not provide legal advice or certify compliance.
+It helps teams surface structured findings and track change over time, but it does not provide legal advice or certification.

 Why it matters